project-chip/connectedhomeip/docs/guides/nxp_zephyr_ota_software_update.md

 Notes :

--   When applicable, BLE/15.4/Wi-Fi firmwares are embedded in the application binary, ensuring compatibility between the application and the controllers.
+-   When applicable, BLE/15.4/Wi-Fi firmware are embedded in the application binary, ensuring compatibility between the application and the controllers.
 -   The sizes of the primary and secondary applications are provided as an example.
 The size can be changed by overriding the partitions located at